-Ship of Fools is a large oil painting that depicts a group of four migrants in a rickety boat with a tree trunk growing where the mast would be.
+Ship of Fools by Kehinde Wiley is a large oil painting that depicts a group of four migrants in a rickety boat, with a tree trunk growing where the mast would be.

 Kehinde Wiley (born 1977) is an American artist with studios in Brooklyn, China, and Senegal.
 His work has toured nationally in the United States and internationally, and has been acquired by major collections across the U.S.